Tropical Maldives heads to polls closely watched by India and China

-President Ibrahim Solih, who is seeking a second five-year term in the Indian Ocean archipelago, has championed an "India-first" policy during his time in power.
+President Ibrahim Solih, seeking a second five-year term in the Indian Ocean tourist destination, has championed an "India-first" policy during his time in power.
 He appears to be slightly ahead in the polls.

 The coalition backing his main rival, Mohamed Muizzu, has a record of being close to China and has launched an "India out" campaign, promising to remove a small Indian military presence of several surveillance aircraft and some 75 personnel.